hanifhefaz/elm-word-search/README.md

 PLEASE READ THE CONTRIBUTING FILE.

-## what else?
+## usage examples:

-I am working on example to show how to use this package.

 a minimal working example is here: https://ellie-app.com/jVZngXZnM5Wa1

+a chatbot example is implemented in ChatBotExample folder.